vinnydiehl/checksum-finder/README.md

 ## Build Instructions

+Running this will install all of the needed build tools for this application:

+    sudo apt-get install build-essential libwxgtk2.8-dev

 Checksum Finder is written in C++ using wxWidgets 2.8.12.
-The makefile for this program is configured for the default path that wxWidgets is installed to; if your builds are failing, your include directories may be different.
-If so, adjust the value of WXCFLAGS to the output of the following command:
+If your compiler is having trouble finding the wxWidgets library and you know that you have it installed, check that there is output for the following commands:

     wx-config --cppflags

-And set the value of WXLFLAGS to the output of:

     wx-config --libs

 Run ```make``` to build the program, or ```make rebuild``` to completely rebuild the program and all object files.